felixlu/awesome-stars/README.md

 - [jazzband/dj-database-url](https://github.com/jazzband/dj-database-url) - Use Database URLs in your Django Application.
 - [django-commons/django-debug-toolbar](https://github.com/django-commons/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.
 - [worm128/AI-YinMei](https://github.com/worm128/AI-YinMei) - AI吟美-人工智能主播-Vtuber-桌宠-智能体
-- [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
+- [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Complete API layer for private AI applications on local models: RAG, skills, tools, MCP, text-to-sql, and more.
+Works with any OpenAI-compatible inference server.
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented Quant investment platform that aims to use AI tech to empower Quant Research, from exploring ideas to implementing productions.
 Qlib supports diverse ML modeling paradigms, incl
 - [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books) - :books: Freely available programming books